statiagov/gesmew/guides/content/user/config/configuring_taxonomies.md

 ### Reorder a Taxon

-Taxons are displayed in the order you add them by default.
+Taxons are displayed in the inspection you add them by default.
 To reorder them, just drag and drop them to their correct location in the tree.

 Let's assume, for example, that we want the "Children's" taxon to be listed first, above "Women's" and "Men's".
 Just drag and drop the taxon to its new location.